swiftlang/swift-evolution/proposals/0471-SerialExecutor-isIsolated.md

 In order to make adoption of this new mode less painful and not cause deprecation warnings to libraries which intend to support multiple versions of Swift, the `SerialExcecutor/checkIsolated` protocol requirement remains _not_ deprecated.
 It may eventually become deprecated in the future, but right now we have no plans of doing so.

+### Model the SerialExecutor lifetime dependency on Actor using `~Escapable`

+It is currently not possible to express this lifetime dependency using `~Escapable` types, because combining `any SerialExecutor` which is an `AnyObject` constrained type, cannot be combined with `~Escapable`.
+Perhaps in a future revision it would be possible to offer a non-escapable serial executor in order to model this using non-escapable types, rather than a `with`-style API.

 ## Changelog

+- added way to obtain `SerialExecutor` from `Actor` in a safe, scoped, way.
+This enables using the `isIsolatingCurrentContext()` API when we have an `any Actor`, e.g. from an `@isolated(any)` closure.
 - changed return value of `isIsolatingCurrentContext` from `Bool` to `Bool?`, where the `nil` is to be interpreted as "unknown", and the default implementation of `isIsolatingCurrentContext` now returns `nil`.
 - removed the manual need to signal to the runtime that the specific executor supports the new checking mode.
 It is now detected by the compiler and runtime, checking for the presence of a non-default implementation of the protocol requirement.